preservim/vim-pencil/README.markdown

 But while such reasons might be sound, by themselves they are scant justification to switch from the familiar non-modal word processor.
-Instead, you need compelling reason—one that can appeal to a writer’s love for language and the tools of writing.
+Instead, you need a compelling reason—one that can appeal to a writer’s love for language and the tools of writing.

-You can find that reason in the mysterious modal commands of a vi-style editor like Vim.
-What’s the significance of a command like `cas` to _Change Around Sentence_ to replace an existing sentence?
+You can find that reason in Vim's mysterious modal commands.
+But what’s the significance of a command like `cas` to _Change Around Sentence_ to replace an existing sentence?
 You can see it as a mnemonic.
-But dig a bit deeper to see that these vi commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
-Think of them as the building blocks of a _domain specific language_ for manipulating text that with mastery can become a powerful tool to express yourself, as many coders have found.
+Dig a bit deeper to see that the vi commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
+Think of them as the building blocks of a _domain specific language_ for manipulating text that with mastery can become a powerful tool to express yourself.
 For more details:

 * [Learn to speak vim – verbs, nouns, and modifiers!][ls]
 * [Your problem with Vim is that you don't grok vi][gv]